 Paid Wifi can be a good option if it exists.
 Cyber cafés are still common in certain regions of the world and while they may not be free, they are often more reliable connections with faster speeds.

 Free or paid, we’ve learned to call ahead and ask questions such as: Do you have Wi-Fi?
 Is it currently working?
 Will it play a YouTube Video?
 Can I download and upload files?
 The answers to all of these questions vary each time and help us find the best place to get some solid work done.

 We have a nifty little device that helps us find and connect to WiFi hotspots from long distances.

 As we travel with our home, sometimes we luck out and a nearby restaurant, café or hotel has free wifi.
 When this happens, we turn on our Wifi Ranger and do a happy dance!

 - Load Balancing – WiFi Ranger can tether to our smartphone and other WiFi sources and simultaneously load balance data for maximum speed and reliability.
-However, it’s important to remember there is no compensating for slow internet speeds, this device just boosts the signal, not the service itself.
-When we’re working with super slow connections, knowing we can combine for a slightly better and stronger connection can be a game changer.
+However, it’s important to remember there is no compensation for slow internet speeds, this device just boosts the signal, not the service itself.
+When we’re working with super slow connections, knowing we can combine for a slightly better and stronger connection can be a game-changer.

 - Networking – The router allows us to connect all our devices to one signal, which is great when a place wants to sell you a code for each device.